Windows Troubleshooter Failed or Not Working — Complete Fix Guide (With Extra Tips)

 1. Open Command Prompt as Administrator.

-1. Try running Windows Update and the Troubleshooter again.
+3. Run Windows Update and the Troubleshooter again.

-Solution 3: Disable Security Software Temporarily
+Solution 3: Temporarily Disable Security Software

 • Disconnect VPN or proxy services.

-Solution 4: Check Group Policy Settings (For Pro and Enterprise Users)
+Solution 4: Check Group Policy Settings (Pro/Enterprise)

-1. Ensure troubleshooting features are not disabled.
+3. Ensure these features are not disabled.

-Solution 5: Use System Restore (If Available)
+Solution 5: Use System Restore

-• Go to Settings → System → Recovery → System Restore
+• Go to Settings > System > Recovery > System Restore

-Solution 6: Perform Manual Advanced Repairs
+Solution 6: Advanced Repairs

 Run in Safe Mode